dongzhuoyao/note/_posts/2020-03-22-reversible_network.markdown

 The INPAINTING application is interesting, a super simple projected gradient ascent is applied based on the pre-trained combination probability between H and O.

+The change of variable formula for probability density functions is prominently used, check related works in this paper.

+The NICE criterion is very similar to the criterion of the variational auto-encoder.
+More specifically, as the transformation and its inverse can be seen as a perfect auto-encoder pair,... check related work.TODO

 **[Density estimation using Real NVP,ICLR17](https://arxiv.org/abs/1605.08803)**

+Contributions: affine coupling layer, masked convolution, multi-scale architecture(squeeze out), introduce moving-average batch normalization into this topic.

+Training a normalization flow does not in theory requires a discriminator network as in GANs, or approximate inference as in variational autoencoders.
+If the function is bijective, it can be trained through maximum likelihood using the change of variable formula.
+This formula has been discussed in several papers including the maximum likelihood formulation of independent components analysis (ICA) [4, 28], gaussianization [14, 11] and deep density models [5, 50, 17, 3].

 **[Glow](https://arxiv.org/pdf/1807.03039.pdf)**